Having secure passwords are a requirement to protect yourself against identity theft, financial crimes, and simple privacy issues.

 While LastPass has many desktop options it is just as versatile on mobile devices, too!

-You need an Android password manager?
+Do you need an Android password manager?

 LastPass has you covered.